callmecavs/bricks.js/README.md

 #### .resize()

 Used to bind the `resize` handler to the `window` resize event.
-It should be called _only once_ - when creating your instance - to avoid event duplication, and ensure all potential resizing is handled.
+It should be called _only once_, when creating your instance, to avoid event duplication, and ensure all potential resizing is handled.

 Note that the resize handler only fires the `pack` method _if the resulting screen size matches a size parameter other than the current one_.